Inclusion

 How will I know how my child is doing?

-In addition to the normal school reporting process, all students on the Inclusion Register have a Keyworker who meets with parents/carers and the student twice yearly at the Individual Education Plan (IEP) Review Meeting.
-The keyworker will be the main contact with parents and will conduct the IEP Reviews and negotiate targets.
+In addition to the normal school reporting process, all students on the Inclusion Register have a Keyworker who meets with parents/carers and the student twice yearly at the Individual Education Plan (ILP) Review Meeting.
+The keyworker will be the main contact with parents/carers and will conduct the IEP Reviews and negotiate targets.
 They will also advise teaching staff about strategies to support the student in mainstream lessons and will liaise effectively with Learning Support Assistants who are working with the designated students.
 The keyworker will also initiate and attend multi-agency meetings, as necessary.

 We consider that the parents/carer’s views are a vital part of the review and therefore request your attendance and support for your child.